 After the completion of a fretting experiment, the specimens were lightly swabbed with industrial methylated spirit to remove loose debris, thus leaving any debris that was adhered to the specimen.
-To evaluate their topography, the wear scars on both the flat and cylindrical specimens were scanned using a Bruker Contour GT-I interferometer, which has a vertical resolution of ${\sim}0.15\,\mathrm{nm}$ and a lateral resolution of $4\,\mathrm{\mu m}.$ The scan area on the flat specimen was $5\,\mathrm{mm}$ in width and $10.5\,\mathrm{mm}$ in length; scans on the cylindrical specimen were 3 mm in width for the less-conforming scars and $5 \,\mathrm{mm}$ for the more-conforming wear scars, both having a scan length of $13 \,\mathrm{mm}$ as represented in Fig. 4.
-Scans on the cylindrical specimen extended outside the wear scar so that the unworn surface could be used to create (by interpolation) a reference surface (representing the surface before wear occurred), as proposed by Elleuch and Fouvry [24] and illustrated in Fig. 5.
-The volume below each reference surface was regarded as the wear volume ( $V{Flat}^-$ and $V{Cul}^-$ for the flat and cylindrical specimens respectively) and the volume of material above these surfaces was regarded as transferred volume ( $V{Flat}^+$ and $V{Cyl}^+$ for the flat and cylindrical specimens respectively).
-The total wear and transfer volumes for the couple ( $V^-$ and $V^+$ respectively) are defined as the sum of the respective volumes for the flat and cylindrical specimens.
-Wear and transfer rates for the contact pair were calculated based on the average test displacement amplitude ( $\delta^$ ) and the number of cycles per test (C), as indicated in Eq.
+To evaluate their topography, the wear scars on both the flat and cylindrical specimens were scanned using a Bruker Contour GT-I interferometer, which has a vertical resolution of ~ 0.15 nm and a lateral resolution of $4 \,\mu\text{m}$.
+The scan area on the flat specimen was $5 \,\text{mm}$ in width and $10.5 \,\text{mm}$ in length; scans on the cylindrical specimen were 3 mm in width for the less-conforming scars and 5 mm for the more-conforming wear scars, both having a scan length of 13 mm as represented in Fig. 4.
+Scans on the cylindrical specimen extended outside the wear scar so that the unworn surface could be used to create (by interpolation) a reference surface (representing the surface before wear occurred), as proposed by Elleuch and Fouvry [23] and illustrated in Fig. 5.
+The volume below each reference surface was regarded as the wear volume (V{Flat}^{-} and V{Cyl}^{-} for the flat and cylindrical specimens respectively) and the volume of material above these surfaces was regarded as transferred volume (V{Flat}^+ and V{Cul}^+ for the flat and cylindrical specimens respectively).
+The total wear and transfer volumes for the couple (V^- and V^+ respectively) are defined as the sum of the respective volumes for the flat and cylindrical specimens.
+Wear and transfer rates for the contact pair were calculated based on the displacement amplitude (δ^) and the number of cycles per test (C), as indicated in Eq.
 (2.2) and Eq.
 (2.3)